FaradayInstitution/BPX/README.md

 Features a Pydantic-based parser for JSON files in the BPX format, which validates your file against the schema.

+To see how to use BPX with PyBaMM, check out the [BPX example repository](https://github.com/pybamm-team/bpx-example).
 ## Prerequisites

 - Python 3+